 The Chain of Trust in Clinical Knowledge:

+Clinicians rely on chains of testimony and institutional trust.
 Differential privacy, when applied without context, breaks this chain.
-The clinician receiving the noisy statistic cannot calibrate their trust.
-Is the number reflecting reality, or is it a protective artifact?
-The noise actively undermines their ability to form a justified true belief.
+The clinician cannot calibrate their trust — is the number reflecting reality or a protective artifact?

 A Practical Path Forward